Hyle33ies/CSC1004-Java-Chatroom/README.md

    8. Remember the password.
 If you ticked the checkbox and login, you can avoid inputting your password again and again on your computer.
    9. Look up and Update your profile.
 After login, you could feel free to update your personal information, which will be recorded by the database, too.

-## Get Started
+## Getting Started

 *Update 23/4/19: The video tutorial is uploaded and you can see it in the resources folder.*

 *Update 23/4/19: The Bi-weekly report which takes 10% of the assessment was also uploaded for anyone's reference.
-Actually it's very stupid, too.
 I actually don't follow the schedule I made at the first week.
 Plans always change, don't they?*

 Let's see how the project is implemented.